An example configuration may be found in the directory

 /opt/parastation/lib/checks/ethernet using the

-parameters eth0
+parameters eth0 and

 For information about the required parameters, take a look at